JTPerdue525/quiz/README.md

 # Welcome to My Quiz App Created with React

 The purpose of this project is to create a quiz game that works in the browser.
-This project was built using React, HTML, CSS, and vanilla Javascript.
+This project was built using React, HTML, and CSS

 ## Features